Best Practices for Marketing Your Mentoring Program

 Using mentoring software allows you to build an attractive portal where interested employees can read more about the program.
 Be sure to include the benefits participants can get from becoming involved.
 Focusing on what a mentor or mentee can achieve through mentorship will be more interesting than how the program meets company objectives.
 Additionally, a mentoring program portal can be a one-stop-shop for people to sign up, contact the program coordinator, and build their profile.

 Don’t be afraid to get creative marketing your mentorship program.
-Design an attractive and informative poster that you can put up in high traffic areas around the office.
+Design an attractive and informative poster or event flyer that you can put up in high traffic areas around the office.
 You can also use the poster on your company’s intranet so that remote employees can be included too.

 Plan a party or event to draw employees in and tell them about the mentoring program.
 For example, if you are just starting the program, consider a launch party.
 You can send out invitations and encourage managers to give employees a break to come out and learn more about the benefits of mentoring.
 You could also organize a speed mentoring event to give attendees a taste of mentorship.
 Alternatively, you can piggyback on office activities already planned, such as lunches.
 Be sure to ask the event organizers if it is okay that you show up with some information or a presentation.